PocketRacers/PocketRacerRepo/README.md

 We thank all contributors who have helped in developing and refining this platform.
 ## Contact Information

-For any queries or support, please contact [eunsang.cha@pepperdine.edu].
+For any queries or support, please contact [jesse.esc.cha@gmail.com].
 ## Citation
 If you use this software in your research, please cite it as follows: